bousettayounes/High-Throughput-Streaming-Pipeline-3K-Records-per-Second/README.md

 - Apache Spark: For real-time data processing and aggregation.
 - PostgreSQL: For persistent storage and integration with BI tools.

+# Pipeline Overview
+- Event Streaming with Kafka
+- Transactional data is streamed into Kafka topics.
+- Schema validation is managed using the Confluent Schema Registry to ensure consistency.
+- Data Processing with Spark

 # Key Features
-Event Streaming:
-Apache Kafka is used as the backbone for streaming events, with schema validation ensured by the Confluent Schema Registry.
+- Scalable Event Streaming: Kafka topics efficiently handle large volumes of incoming transactional events.
+- Schema Validation: Confluent Schema Registry ensures data consistency and compliance across the pipeline.

-- Real-Time Data Processing:
+- Real-Time Processing: Spark provides real-time data aggregation and processing capabilities.
-Apache Spark processes streaming data, aggregates it, and outputs the results to:

-- Kafka Topics: For further consumption by downstream systems.
-PostgreSQL: Processed data is stored for BI and reporting purposes.
-Real-Time BI Integration:
+- Actionable Insights: Aggregated data is published back to Kafka for downstream consumers.
-The PostgreSQL database provides a reliable and up-to-date data source for BI tools, ensuring real-time visual updates.
+- Live Data Visualization: PostgreSQL serves as a data source for BI tools, enabling real-time dashboards and reporting.

 # Use Case
-This pipeline is ideal for scenarios requiring real-time data analysis, such as monitoring user activity, generating reports, or creating dynamic dashboards.
+This pipeline simulates the processing of financial transaction data, enabling:
+- Real-time analytics of transaction trends and patterns.
+- Real-time updates for BI dashboards.
+- Support for business decision-making through actionable insights.
 ----------------------------------------------------------------------------------------------------------------------------------------------
 ![Sys_architecture drawio](https://github.com/user-attachments/assets/14c102e3-66d1-45e4-adc1-2935a515f2b2)
 ----------------------------------------------------------------------------------------------------------------------------------------------